CleverRaven/Cataclysm-DDA/doc/MONSTERS.md

 | `body_parts`			| List, If empty the regular melee roll body part selection is used.
 If non-empty, a body part is selected from the map to be
 |						| targeted with a chance proportional to the value.
 | `attack_chance`		| Integer, percent chance of the attack being successfully used if a monster attempts it.
 Default 100.
+| `attack_upper`		| Boolean, default true.
+If false the attack can't target any bodyparts with the `UPPER_LIMB` flag with the regular attack rolls(provided the bodypart is not explicitly targeted).
 | `range`       		| Integer, range of the attack in tiles (Default 1, this equals melee range).
 Melee attacks require unobstructed straight paths.
 | `hitsize_min`         | Integer, lower bound of limb size this attack can target ( if no bodypart targets are explicitly defined )
 | `hitsize_min`         | Integer, upper bound of limb size this attack can target.